 Unfortunately, the young man regarded Jesus as a human teacher only.
-For him to attach the word “good” to a mere human being was a bad thing.
+For him to attach the word “good” to a mere human being was a bad thing because of his religious beliefs.
 So, it was necessary for him to understand that only God is good and that no one other than God is, in fact, good.
 Jesus is good because He is God.

 Whenever we think of ourselves, we must always remember who we are, how we think, and that we are human.
 When we think of God, however, we must shout with the Psalmist, “Give thanks to God for He is good!”

-Prayer: Thank you, Father, that You are good and in that goodness, we see Your love, grace, and salvation.
+Prayer: Thank you, Father, that You are good and in Your goodness, we see Your love, mercy, grace, and salvation.
+Thank You for being what we are not.
 In Jesus’ Name, Amen.